 Although it is cheaper to study in Europe than in the USA or Canada, this does not affect competition for admission.
 Most European universities allocate a predetermined number of seats for international students.
 Therefore, you can apply to many universities until you eventually succeed.
 While US medical universities demand a bachelor’s degree in general science or premedical degree to pursue a medical degree, European medical universities do not demand a bachelor’s degree or pre-med course to pursue your studies.
 So, you can apply to European medical studies right after completing high school.

 The degree you get from a European university is recognized by the General Medical Council, General Dental Council, and World Health Organization.
 This helps you to practice as a doctor and get recognition as a doctor not only in Europe but also rest of the world.
 So, to become a doctor in a selected country as your choice all you need to do is register with the medical board in a particular country.
-This process may include examination or some interview process to prove you are capable to work as a doctor in the selected country.
+This process may include an examination or some interview process to prove you are capable of working as a doctor in the selected country.
+This is an addded recognition if you choose to study Medicine in Europe

 The cost of living in Europe is quite cheaper than in some countries like the USA, Australia, and Canada.
-Especially, Central and Eastern European countries have cheaper living cost compared to the remaining European countries.
+Especially, Central and Eastern European countries have cheaper living costs compared to the remaining European countries.
 Also, almost all universities have their own student housing facilities where you can rent your accommodation facilities on a very low budget.
-If you select private accommodation to stay in, it is still possible to get a house or a flat at an affordable price.
+If you select private accommodation to stay in while studying Medicine in Europe, it is still possible to get a house or a flat at an affordable price.

 Also, check out this list of European countries that offer free education to International students.